 Chickpeas, lentils, butter beans and split peas form a large part of the diet, especially for vegetarian dishes.
 They are high in B vitamins that give us energy as well as most of the minerals vital for metabolism, immunity, bone building and many other body and brain functions.
 Adding any of these to vegetable soups creates a far more satisfying meal as they take longer to digest and will release their energy over a number of hours.
 They are also filling you up and reducing cravings for carbohydrates, so are great for weight loss.

-Wine, especially antioxidant packed red wine, is fine in moderation, and drinking lots of water (in France they love fizzy mineral water which is rich in magnesium) is wonderful for your skin.
+Wine, especially antioxidant-packed red wine, is fine in moderation, and drinking lots of water (in Italy they love fizzy mineral water which is rich in magnesium) is wonderful for your skin.

 We’ll certainly drink (one glass of antioxidant-rich red wine!) to that.